NuruNabiyev/WordsPerMinute/Readme.md

 ## Intro
 This is an Android app to test and improve your typing speed and accuracy.
-Made for interview process

 ## Installation
 To run the project in Android studio, add a 'local.properties' file in root with single line - path to Android Sdk such as 'sdk.dir=/Users/nuru/Library/Android/sdk'